Reviews You Can Rely On

 The Dissent GFX Compression Hybrid DLX-Wool is an all-around great sock due to its quality of fit, targeted cushion, and calf-to-foot compression.
 This sock maps your foot to provide a snug and nearly mirrored fit, and it kept its fit when wet throughout a 5-day ski traverse.
 The Dissent was also able to dry out rather quickly, thanks to its lightweight and targeted cushion design.
 The cushion allows it to maintain a low profile that's compatible with performance-fit boots while offering protection and added comfort to the user.
 Many athletes have been transitioning to compression socks for their stated recovery benefits, such as increased circulation (i.e., warmth), decreased swelling, and injury prevention.
 We found ourselves reaching for these socks for our biggest days in the mountains because of their added benefits and reliable fit that resists bunching when wet or dry.
 The model features top-tier construction and has withstood dozens of washes without pilling or changing its shape.

-The biggest downside to the Dissent GFX is the price barrier, as it is one of the most expensive socks we've ever reviewed.
-However, you get a quality product for your investment.
-We have multiple ski patrol friends who have reported three seasons of heavy use before a hole began to develop in the heel.
-That said, a minor drawback of all compression socks is that they are noticeably harder to put on than a traditional ski sock.
-Overall, the Dissent is best for avid skiers and riders looking to experience the benefits of compression that require a reliable fit when using low-volume boots for ski touring or resort riding.
-Another great compression sock we tested was the CEP Ski Merino Tall Compression, but it's equally as pricey as the Dissent.
+The main issue is the price barrier, as the Dissent GFX is one of the most expensive socks we've ever tested.
+That said, you get a quality product for your buck.
+Another great compression sock is the CEP Ski Merino Tall Compression, but it's just as pricey.
+With the Dissent, multiple ski patrol friends have reported three seasons of heavy use before a hole developed in the heel.
+A minor downside to note with all compression socks is that they are noticeably more difficult to put on than a traditional ski sock.
+Considering everything, we think the Dissent is best for avid skiers and riders looking to experience the benefits of compression that require a reliable fit when using low-volume boots for ski touring or resort riding.

 ski socks - the dissent gfx was our go-to sock for guiding a high-altitude...